run-ai/docs/docs/Administrator/Cluster-Setup/node-downtime.md

         kubectl delete node <node-name>

-* When the node is up again, on the master node, run:
+* When the node is up again, you will need to rejoin the node into the cluster.
+See [Rejoin](#Rejoin Node into Kubernetes Cluster)

+## Rejoin Node into Kubernetes Cluster

+To rejoin a node to the cluster follow the following steps:

+* On the __master__ node, run:

         kubeadm token create --print-join-command

-* This would output a ``kubeadm join`` command that you must run on the worker node in order for it to re-join the Kubernetes cluster.
+* This would output a ``kubeadm join`` command.
+Run the command on the worker node in order for it to re-join the Kubernetes cluster.

 * Verify that the node is joined by running:

         kubectl get nodes

-* After the node has joined, [re-run](../cluster-install/#step-23-cpu-only-worker-nodes) the following command to mark the node as a CPU node:

-        kubectl label node <node-name> run.ai/cpu-node=true
+* When the machine is up RELABEL